 This should be discussed at, or soon after, diagnosis.
 Semen analysis, counselling, and referral to a fertility clinic for consideration of spermatogenesis induction, should be offered if appropriate.

-It is appropriate to start treatment at the usual adult dose in patients with adult onset hypogonadism.
+It is appropriate to start treatment at the usual adult dose in patients with adult onset hypogonadism, and continue for 3 months before determining clinical response.

 After the dose has been optimised, annual random levels are sufficient in most cases, with pre dose levels also required in patients on testosterone ester injections.
 Digital rectal examination, prostate specific antigen, full blood count and liver function tests should also be performed annually with dose reduction and or onward referral if abnormalities arise.